Verney family of Middle Claydon: Early history

 The pedigree of Verney of Middle Claydon commences with Ralph de Verney (fl.
 1216–1223), but the fortunes of the family were made by Sir Ralph Verney (c.
 1410–1478).
 After settling in Buckinghamshire in the 13th century, the family had purchased Middle Claydon by the 1460s and it was during this period that Sir Ralph Verney became Lord Mayor of London in 1465 and M.P. for the city in 1472.
 Sir Ralph Verney's eldest son, Sir John Verney, married Margaret, heiress of Sir Robert Whittingham of Pendley.
 In 1525, Sir Ralph Verney's fourth son, of the same name, married Elizabeth, one of the six co-heiresses of John, Lord Braye.

 The courtier Ralph Verney

 The Lord Mayor's second son was also called Sir Ralph Verney.
+He was steward of the Duchy of Lancaster for Bedford and Buckingham in 1485.
 He married Eleanor Pole, an aunt of Cardinal Pole.
 He was a servant of Elizabeth of York and joined the household of Margaret Tudor in Scotland as chamberlain, and subsequently Ralph Verney was chamberlain to Princess Mary.
 Lady Verney paid the painters Robert Fyll and John Reynolds for making heraldic beasts for the garden at Windsor Castle.
 At the Scottish court Lady Verney's two maiden attendants were given 11 gold coins strung as necklaces for a New Year's day gift in 1506.
+Sir Ralph died in 1528 and is buried at Kings Langley in Hertfordshire; his chest tomb with effigies of the couple survive in All Saints' Church.

 The other contemporary and younger Ralph Verney, according to some sources, was his nephew, the son of John Verney.